AverageHelper/accountable-vue/README.md

 ### Prerequesites

+To run the app in your browser, you'll need one of the following browsers and versions:
+- Chrome >=87
+- Firefox >=78
+- Safari >=13
+- Edge >=88

+(I've not tested any of these boundaries, but [Vite.js recommends them](https://vitejs.dev/guide/migration.html#modern-browser-baseline-change).)

-This project requires Node 14 and NPM v7 or above.
+Developing for this project requires Node 14.18 and NPM v7 or above.
 You can check what versions you have installed by running `npm -v` and `node -v`:

 ```sh
 $ npm -v && node -v